lukaskabrt/blog.kabrt.cz/input/posts/2018-11-serverless-asp-net-mvc.md

 </figure>

 There might be some hidden caveats, especially in cases where ASP.NET Core application uses some properties from the `HttpContext` that aren't initialized by the Azure Functions Host.
 Another small disadvantage is startup time of the application, every now and then, when the platform spins up a new instance of our function application a user can experience few seconds long delay, because the internal application is initializing.
 According to my testing, the application stays active for 10-15 minutes after the last request, so the whole idea seems viable ... at least for my use case.

+The complete sample project can be dowmloaded from the [GitHub repository](https://github.com/lukaskabrt/blog-MvcOnAzureFunctions).